 In this segment, I’ll look at the following things:

 Of importance is to note that 80% of searches done locally via mobile will convert.
-The huge part of the digital world uses a mobile.
+A huge part of the digital world uses mobile.
 Meaning you should keep this in mind when optimizing your eCommerce site.

 For you to capture your local traffic, you need to ensure that your store has these three attributes:

 Like with any local commerce store, people should be able to find you.